Skip to main content

 2//!

 3//!
-Parsing the rules upfront allows both part 1 and part 2 to be solved in a straightforward manner.
+Parsing the rules upfront allows both part one and part two to be solved in a straightforward manner.

 4//!